-Suspected misdiagnosis and over-medication of some children and young adolescents in recent years by Co.
+Suspected misdiagnosis and over-medication of some children and young adolescents in recent years by CAMHS – Co.
 Kerry mental health services have prompted several families to consider issuing legal proceedings against the HSE.

-Keith Rolls, a senior solicitor with Coleman Legal South and a specialist in medical negligence law, told the Irish Times that he is representing one affected family which has filed legal proceedings against the HSE.
+Keith Rolls, (Partner at Coleman, South) and a specialist in medical negligence law, told the Irish Times that he is representing one affected family which has filed legal proceedings against the HSE.
 He said that he has also been contacted by more than 12 other families wishing to discuss the possibility of legal action, on foot of concerns regarding diagnosis, treatment & medication provided to their children by the Co.
 Kerry service.

 The HSE’s review encompasses the files of young people attending CAMHS in the south Kerry area during the period from 2016 to 2021.
 It is expected that the review’s findings and recommendations will be published following its conclusion.